 are you allowing Him to use you to do that?

-People are most often the means of God’s ministry to the world.
+People are almost always the means of God’s ministry to the world.
 May you and I always be ready, available, and obedient.